ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS bmb rework.md

 ### Effect elaboration:
 With all these new effects I'm listing I should at least tell you what they do.
 - **Armor Crunch** will make all attacks on the victim ignore 20% (+20% per level) of armor.
 Gains more levels if additional Armor Crunch procs.
 Caps at V.
 - **Bleeding** will deal damage over time (+shortened damage interval per level) that ignores armor and will NOT leave the victim on a half-heart.
 Prevents natural regen.
-Gain more levels if additional Bleeding procs.
+Gains more levels if additional Bleeding procs.
 Caps at X.
 - **Hit Streak** will increase attack speed by 10% (+10% per level).
 Gain more levels if additional Hit Streak procs.
 Caps at X.
 - **Rage** does nothing unless a weapon uses Rage.
 Caps at XX.
 - **Retaliation** deal 20% (+20% per level) more damage.
 Gain more levels if additional Retaliation procs.
 Remove effect (and levels of effect) when attacking.
 Caps at X.